ocup0311/NOTE/@Diary/English.md

 </summary>

 > In general, since arrays give more than objects (arrays are ordered and objects not - hence array entries can be accessed just by position), that extra privilege arrays give comes at a cost - which is maintaining that order, hence operations done in the beginning of the array will be costly.
-However practically speaking no one would do that <mark>but that's another topic</mark>.
+However practically speaking no one would do that [but that's another topic].

 </details>